flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 Note that our leaves stores ``Items<P>`` and not ``P`` we'll talk about ``Item`` later.
 What we can explain now is the data structure used to store these items.
 We're using an ``HashSet`` instead of a ``Vec``.
-When we are intersecting a ray to our kdtree we have to return all candidates primitives that could intersect the ray.
+When we are intersecting a ray to our kdtree we have to return all primitives that could intersect the ray.
 In other words we have to retrieve all the leaves intersecting the ray and return their primitives.
-So we'll have to use the **union** mathematical operation to merge these primitives in one collection without doubles.
-This operation can only be done using ``Set`` data structures.
-In addition our ``Item`` will need to be hashable.
+Since the same primitive could be stored in several leaves that are intersected we'll have to use the **union** mathematical operation to merge these primitives in one collection without doubles.
+This operation can only be done fast using ``Set`` data structures.
+The only constraint to use a ``Set`` is that ``Item`` will need to be hashable.

 Plane
 #####